ibm-cloud-docs/codeengine/build.md

 4. Select your build configuration.
 5. In the **Configuration** section, you can review the build configuration and changes values, if needed.
 6. To submit your build, click **Run**.
-7. Verify any additional information, such as the **Image tag** to create a specific tag for this build run or overwrite the **Timeout**.
+7. Verify any additional information, such as the **Image tag** to create a specific tag for this build run or overwrite the **Timeout** value.
 8. Submit the build run by clicking **Run**.

 Monitor your build progress in the **Runs** section.